i-zhivetev/gnss-lab.github.io/tay-abs-tec.md

 Copyright © 2017 [Anna Mylnikova](mailto:manna@iszf.irk.ru), [Yuri Yasyukevich](mailto:yu.yasyukevich@gnss-lab.org).

 Please note, that free online access to acquired data is arranged only for educational and non-commercial research purposes.

+And this is just a line to test forks.